-Two of the University of Birmingham's leading scientists have been awarded with a prestigious Royal Society Wolfson Fellowship.
+Two scientists from the University of Birmingham have been recognised with prestigious awards from the Royal Society of Chemistry.

 There has never been a more important time to ask the question of how governments can change behaviour for the public good.

 Ongoing environmental changes are transforming forests worldwide, resulting in shorter and younger trees with broad impacts on global ecosystems, scientists say.

 Professor Peter Kraftl has been named as recipient of the Royal Geographical Society's 2020 Murchison Award

 Regular and thorough handwashing is promoted as one of the most important contributions individuals and households can make to reducing transmission of diseases, including COVID-19.